PHACDataHub/sci-portal/docs/extensibility.md

 Define infrastructure using Crossplane following these principles:

-* Define infrastructure exclusively using [Config Connector resources](https://cloud.google.com/config-connector/docs/reference/overview), when possible.
+- Define infrastructure exclusively using [Config Connector resources](https://cloud.google.com/config-connector/docs/reference/overview), when possible.
-The [`config-connector` CLI tool](https://cloud.google.com/config-connector/docs/how-to/import-export/overview) can help export resources.
+  The [`config-connector` CLI tool](https://cloud.google.com/config-connector/docs/how-to/import-export/overview) may be helpful to export resources.
-* When infrastructure cannot be defined using exclusively Config Connector resources, use Terraform.
+- When infrastructure cannot be defined using exclusively Config Connector resources, use Terraform.
-* Do not mix tools.
+- Do not mix tools (Config Connector, Terraform, or others).
-* Isolate the state between GCP Projects (or equivalent).
-Use the `Workspace` `providerConfigRef` to target a `ProviderConfig` that configures a state file for each project.
+- Isolate the Terraform state for each GCP Project (or equivalent).
+Create a `ProviderConfig` that configures the state file `backend` for each Project.
+Configure the `Workspace` to use the `ProviderConfig` using the `providerConfigRef`.
-* Use Crossplane `Usage`s to ensure resources are deleted in the expected order.
+- Use [Crossplane Usages](https://docs.crossplane.io/latest/concepts/usages/) to ensure resources are deleted in the expected order.
-* If the Crossplane Composition requires conditional statements, use [Composition Functions](https://docs.crossplane.io/latest/concepts/composition-functions/).
+- If the Crossplane Composition requires conditional statements, use [Composition Functions](https://docs.crossplane.io/latest/concepts/composition-functions/).
 It is a known limitation that [Patch and Transforms](https://docs.crossplane.io/latest/concepts/patch-and-transform/) do not support conditions.

-If Terraform modules require modification they can be added to the [**templates/**](https://github.com/PHACDataHub/sci-portal/tree/main/templates) directory.
+If Terraform modules need to be modified, copy them to the [**templates/**](https://github.com/PHACDataHub/sci-portal/tree/main/templates) directory.
 The RAD Lab Data Science and Gen AI modules have been copied and modified there.

-To add or refactor infrastructure with confidence there are corresponding [`chainsaw`](https://kyverno.github.io/chainsaw/latest/quick-start/run-tests/) tests in the **[tests/templates/](https://github.com/PHACDataHub/sci-portal/tree/main/tests/templates)** directory.
+Define infrastructure with confidence using tests.
+There are corresponding [`chainsaw`](https://kyverno.github.io/chainsaw/latest/quick-start/run-tests/) tests in the **[tests/templates/](https://github.com/PHACDataHub/sci-portal/tree/main/tests/templates)** directory that can be used to apply manifests and assert the expected cluster resources are provisioned.

 ### Deploy Combinations of Templates

-We recommend a few changes to deploy multiple templates into one GCP Project
+We recommend a few changes to deploy multiple templates into one GCP Project:

-* Update the templates to prompt the user if they’d like to modify an existing GCP Project.
-We recommend using the [`OwnedEntityPicker`](https://backstage.io/docs/reference/plugin-scaffolder.ownedentitypickerfieldextension/) UI field to find entities.
+- Update the templates to prompt the user if they want to create or modify a GCP Project.
+- Consider using the the [`OwnedEntityPicker`](https://backstage.io/docs/reference/plugin-scaffolder.ownedentitypickerfieldextension/) UI field to find Projects.
-* Update the `data-science-portal:template:get-context` custom action to use an existing project ID.
+- Update the `data-science-portal:template:get-context` custom action to use an existing project ID.
-* Ensure the Crossplane resources will not conflict when more than one template is applied to the same project.
+- Ensure the Crossplane resources will not conflict when more than one template is applied to the same project.

 ### Multi-Cloud Support

 Backstage and Crossplane can be configured to support additional cloud providers.

-The following changes are necessary to support multi-cloud in the software templates and plugins in Backstage:
+The following changes are necessary to support multi-cloud in our Backstage code:

-- Update the custom [budget-usage plugin](https://github.com/PHACDataHub/sci-portal/tree/main/backstage/plugins/budget-usage-backend) to handle the new cloud provider.
+- Update the [budget-usage-backend](https://github.com/PHACDataHub/sci-portal/tree/main/backstage/plugins/budget-usage-backend) to support other providers.
 - Modify the templates to choose a cloud provider.
 - Update the template actions to create a Pull Request that targets a specific cloud provider.

-The following changes are necessary to support selecting a cloud provider with Crossplane:
+The following changes are necessary to support multi-cloud in our Crossplane Compositions:

 - Add a label to indicate the provider in the `Composition`:

   ```yaml
   kind: Composition
   metadata: